 Balmoral Castle and estate is the Scottish summer home of Her Majesty the Queen.
 The castle is a wonderful example of Scots Baronial architecture and the building has been awarded a category A listing by Historic Scotland.
 The grounds, gardens, exhibitions, gift shop and cafe are normally open to the Public on a daily basis from April through July.

 Throughout the year, walkers, hikers and mountain bikers follow trails and maps across the region, rewarded with views of lochs, mountains and forests and glimpses of local wildlife.
 In the winter season, skiers and snowboarders flock to nearby Glenshee and The Lecht within the Cairngorms National Park for seasonal snow sports.
+With so many walking routes and trails on offer, we've listed some of the best walks near Ballater in Aberdeenshire.

 Hunters can stalk deer in the woodlands or heather-clad moorlands in Ballater, with roe deer available in both the hills and high seats in the woodlands on the estate’s lower ground.
 Large red stags are considered to present an excellent hunters challenge.
 There are a few estates in Royal Deeside that offer organised grouse shooting by car or foot, as well as red and roe deer stalking trips.

-The scenery, wildlife and range of activities in Royal Deeside have attracted visitors since the time of Queen Victoria.
+The scenery, wildlife and range of activities in Ballater and Royal Deeside have attracted visitors since the time of Queen Victoria.
 Red squirrels, black grouse, Scottish wildcats and golden eagles call the local Highland wilderness their home.

 Variety of wildlife from eagles to deer